-The Committee's responsibility is to determine the salaries and contractual arrangements of the Chair of the Board, the Executive Directors and executive management.
+The Committee's responsibility is to determine the salaries and contractual arrangements of the Chair of the Board and the Executive Directors.
 It is also responsible for making recommendations to the Board on the level of remuneration for Non-Executive Directors, based on information provided by the Executive Directors.
 In addition, it reviews general salary levels.

-The Committee comprises three Non-Executive Directors.
-At the invitation of the Chair of the Committee, the Chair, Chief Executive, Finance Director and HR Manager attend meetings as required.
-The Chief Executive and Finance Director take no part in the discussion concerning their individual remuneration.
-The Committee held three meetings during 2021, at which all members of the Committee were in attendance.
-The Committee reviews supporting evidence, including external professional advice if appropriate, on comparative remuneration packages.
+The Committee comprises three

+Non-Executive Directors.
+At the invitation

+of the Chair of the Committee, the Chair,

+Chief Executive, Finance Director and Chief

+People Officer attend meetings as required.

+The Chief Executive and Finance Director

+take no part in the discussion concerning

+their individual remuneration.
+The

+Committee held five meetings during 2022,

+at which all members of the Committee were in attendance.
+The Committee reviews supporting evidence, including external professional advice, if appropriate, on comparative remuneration packages.